ellenmartin11/lone-GenSEM-MR/Results/Bidirectional Mendelian Randomization Lone and F1.md

 |zekZiO      |bCloOr     |F1      |loneliness |MR Egger                  | 8.840471|    9| 0.4521287|
 |zekZiO      |bCloOr     |F1      |loneliness |Inverse variance weighted | 8.872238|   10| 0.5442702|

-- since Q is low and not statistically significant, we can assume homogeneity and refer to IVW
+- since Q is low and not statistically significant, there is no evidence of heterogeneity

 ### Test for directional horizontal pleiotropy